raganwald-deprecated/homoiconic/2009-05-01/optimism.md

 So how do I explain his not liking my work?
 If I though there was something inherently wrong with andand, or even more personally, something inherently wrong with me as a developer that I could write something like andand, that's personalizing the explanation.
 "He didn't like it because **I** something-something-something."

 On the other hand, if I explain his not liking my work as reflecting upon him and his values--and I don't mean this in a  negative way--that's depersonalizing the explanation.
 "He didn't like it because **he** something-something-something."
 For the record, I depersonalize criticism of andand very easily, so feel free to tell me what you think.
-Mostly, I think that people who don't like andand have a particular thing they want to do with their code, it is definitely not about me. maybe they just think that [pervasive null checks are a code smell](http://avdi.org/devblog/2008/10/30/self-confident-code/ "Writing Self-Confident Code | Virtuous Code"). hell, *I* think that, sometimes I write [hopelessly egocentric blog posts about the trouble with nil](http://github.com/raganwald/homoiconic/blob/master/2009-02-02/hopeless_egocentricity.md "The Hopelessly Egocentric Blog Post").
+Mostly, I think that people who don't like andand have a particular thing they want to do with their code, it is definitely not about me.
+Maybe they just think that [pervasive null checks are a code smell](http://avdi.org/devblog/2008/10/30/self-confident-code/ "Writing Self-Confident Code | Virtuous Code").
+Hell, *I* think that, sometimes I write [hopelessly egocentric](http://github.com/raganwald/homoiconic/blob/master/2009-02-02/hopeless_egocentricity.md "The Hopelessly Egocentric Blog Post") blog posts about the trouble with nil.

 So there's the first thing, *personal vs. impersonal*.
 So are optimists more or less likely to "take things personally?"
 I'm not going to say what he says just yet, but when I was looking at that, I didn't know what to think.
 If you read books by self-help gurus, a lot of them talk quite a bit about taking responsibility for everything that happens in your life.
 It seems they advocate taking everything personally.
 Yet people who "take things too personally" are often morose, depressed, and defensive.